TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

 ### My experience:

 While I prefer to stay in Villa’s as opposed to hotels or resorts, this really does take the cake as far as resorts go.
 It is the biggest resort in Bali with over 700 rooms which can accommodate guests for three wedding venues.
-I was given a tour of the grounds which took 90 minutes because the property is so large, we had to take a golf cart between some areas!
+I was given a tour of the grounds which took 90 minutes because the property is so large, we had to take a golf cart between some areas\!
 I was treated to a 2 hour spa session which was unlike any I have experienced and I strongly suggest forking out the extra coin to get to the spa if you are going to stay here, it is well worth the cost.&nbsp;

 ## Sahana Villa